nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 ## Broadcasting Miniserver structure over MQTT

+Broadcasting the Miniserver structure might be relevant for MQTT subscribers such as mobile apps to receive information on the available controls, their properties, capabilties and states.
 If enabled, the Miniserver structure (`LoxAPP3.json`) is broadcasted over MQTT, but only once, at plugin startup.
 It uses the following topic structure:

 ```
 <mqtt_topic_ms>/<serialnr>/structure <LoxAPP3.json>